ValentinoZucchellaPaz/delivery-api/readme.md

   - `total`
   - `paid` (boolean, `true` once delivered)
   - `created_at`
+  - plus timestamps for trazability (when was each status set)

 ##### Order Item
 - Represents a item in an order, an item can only belong to one order